Influx of students with special needs means more staff in RSU 73

 “It affects three of our buses,” he said.
 “The buses will not have to be pulled from the road.
 They’re coming here to fix any of the buses in question.

-“The new buses that we’ve ordered that are coming in are all set to go,” Albert said.
+“The new buses that we’ve ordered that are coming in are all set to go.”

 Board Chairman Bob Staples said, “I will be there.
 You had me at food.”